GlaceAuPlutonium/Wayfire-Dotfiles/UPDATES.md

+# THIS IS THE NIRI BRANCH, NOT RELEVANT

 ## ⚙️ Here I keep tracks of the update I made to my dotfiles and more generally my system.

 04 March 2026